 So just like when we plan what to pack for a family holiday, I now have a dog packing list too!

-If you are thinking of going on a holiday with your dogs, then do it!
+If you are thinking of going on a holiday with your dog, then do it!
 Everyone will have so much fun and you are guaranteed that you will have a more active and outdoor family holiday.
 You don’t need to take everything on the list below.
-However, I find taking the items on my dog packing list cover what I need for our family holidays with my dogs.
+However, I find taking the items on my dog travel packing list cover what I need for our family holiday with my dogs.

-List Of Things To Take On Holiday – Dog Packing List
+List Of Things To Take On A Dog-Friendly Holiday – Dog Packing List

 Somewhere To Sleep

 If your dog has a bed back home, then it is best to take one with you.
-You could use their own bed or a small packable one depending on the space you have.
+You could use their own bed or a small packable dog bed one depending on the space you have.
+If you have an elderly dog then it may be best to make sure you have somewhere soft and comfy for them to rest.

 Food & Treats

-It is best to take food for the number of days you are away, and then add a few extra cups worth into the bag.
-At least then if you get delayed for any reason you have another few days worth of food with you.
+It is also a good idea to take food for the number of days you are away, and then add a few extra cups of dog food into the bag.
+This means if you get delayed for any reason you have another few days worth of food with you.
+Always be prepared is my motto and it also means doing the same when the dogs come along!

 Lastly under this section would be any treats that your dog eats to take some with you too.